-- Check WOBBBS: Water (engine coolant), Oil, Belts, Bilges, Batteries and Strainers - Check engine pads and thru-hulls for signs of leaks (a few drips are normal) - Turn off AC Breaker at the boat first, and then the dock breaker prior to disconnecting shore power.
+- Check WOBBBS: water (engine coolant), oil, belts, bilges, batteries and strainers - Check engine pads and thru-hulls for signs of leaks - Turn off AC Breaker at the boat first, and then disconnect shore power.
 Store cord - Ensure Tender is secure, BBQ secure, deck gear secure - Power panel: double green dots ALWAYS ON; green dots ON for normal operation; yellow dots ON as needed; red dots Normally OFF (read Ops Manual!) - Close aft stateroom hatch to cockpit and all windows to keep diesel fumes out of the cabin